Faith and Forgiveness

 True covenant life flows through faith-filled prayer.

-20 As they passed by in the morning, they saw the fig tree withered away from the roots.
+20 As they were walking back in the morning, they saw the fig tree withered from its roots.

 True covenant life flows through faith-filled prayer.